-The Family Law Section (FLS) of the Law Council of Australia is the largest professional association for family law practitioners, with a membership of almost 2,500 from all Australian States and Territories and a number of international members.
+The Family Law Section (FLS) of the Law Council of Australia is the largest professional association for family law practitioners, with a membership of more than 2,600 from all Australian States and Territories and a number of international members.

 The Family Law Section exists to positively influence the development and practice of family law for the benefit of its members and the general community, and to promote professional excellence and influence decision making, so that the family law system in Australia is fair, respected, functional and responsive to community needs.

 To improve the professionalism of family lawyers and be recognised by members, and the broader legal community, government, the courts, stakeholders and the community for effectively leading the development of family law and practice in Australia.

 - Commitment – to improving the practice of family law in Australia